-Ste Action p 1 Open or create a Template Fragment in the Document Template Editor.
-2 In the Document Template Editor, right-click on the Template background and click on the ➡icon.
-The 'Document Options' dialog displays.
-3 Select the 'Custom Query' page.
-4 In the 'Template Fragment type' panel, select the Custom SQL radio button.
+'''

-In the main text field on the tab, type the SQL Query that is to be run on your model.
+In the main text field on the tab, type the SQL Query

+5

+that is to be run on your model.

-You can use #<macro>#s as string substitutions, as for other SQL Search Queries.
+You can use #<macro>#s as string substitutions, as

+for other SQL Search Queries.

-Your Query must return one or more columns; for example:
+Your Query must return one or more columns; for

+example:

-SELECT DocName AS TemplateName, Author AS TemplateLocation
+SELECT DocName AS TemplateName, Author

+AS TemplateLocation

-FROM t_document
+FROM t document

-WHERE DocType = 'SSDOCSTYLE' and (IsActive = 1)
+WHERE DocType = 'SSDOCSTYLE' and

+(IsActive = 1)

-The SQL Query can reference the ID of the element, diagram or Package currently being processed by the document template, using the #OBJECTID#, #DIAGRAMID# or #PACKAGEID# macros; for example:
+The SQL Query can reference the ID of the element,

+diagram or Package currently being processed by the

+document template, using the #OBJECTID#,

+#DIAGRAMID# or #PACKAGEID# macros; for

+example:

-SELECT Count(Object_Type) AS CountOfActors
+SELECT Count(Object Type) AS

+CountOfActors

-FROM t_object
+FROM t object

-WHERE Object_Type = "Actor" and Package_ID = #PACKAGEID#
+WHERE Object Type = "Actor" and Package ID

+= #PACKAGEID#

-You can also make your column entries into hyperlinks to the element entries in the generated document.
+You can also make your column entries into

+hyperlinks to the element entries in the generated

+'''

+document.
 The column header field (in the template text itself, in the 'Custom' panel) must contain the suffix 'Hyperlink'; for example: